Outlander – Books and Cooks, continued.

 Tart Pastry

-This is my favorite recipe taken from French Classics Made East by Richard Grausman.
+This is my favorite recipe taken from French Classics Made Easy by Richard Grausman.
 Although it is a recipe for tarts, I find it great to use for any recipe calling for pie dough.
 If I want a little sweetness, I'll add a little sugar.
 Most of the time, I keep as is like for my chicken pot pie recipe.
 I am only including the food processor instructions.
 I am also simplifying the instructions.
 You will find the step by step instructions in his cookbook.

 Ingredients